Award-winning photographer Gary Chittick will be regularly sharing his spectacular pictures with you on his Paisley.is blog.

 The equinoxes (Spring and Autumn) have typically resulted in an increased chance of aurora.
 NASA’s research suggests that this is because of the Earth’s “tilt” towards the sun at these times of year which makes it easier for our magnetic field to connect with the charged particles in the solar wind.
 As you may have seen with some of my previous images, I’ve observed the aurora many times from Renfrewshire and there is always an extra hope at this time of year for increased activity.

-Unfortunately the strong activity we had earlier in the week was obscured here in Renfrewshire by cloud or else I’d have had a fresh collection to choose from.
 To show you what a “good” aurora can look like from the area, here is one from Lochwinnoch.
 Remember that the camera enhances what you can see by eye and most people see the aurora as a greyish, greenish glow, until you have movement which is much easier to see.
 The moral here is, if the aurora is on your bucket list, it IS possible to see it from Renfrewshire!

 Remember that the Spring Equinox traditionally marks a time for new beginnings, birth and fresh starts, so be positive and get out there and find something fresh and exciting to do in Renfrewshire!